littensy/reflex/docs/docs/guides/organizing-producers.md

 # Organizing Producers

-Part of the convenience of Reflex is that almost everything you need to do is contained within a single producer.
+Everything you need to read and update your state can be contained within a single producer.
 However, as your game scales, you might prefer to split up your code into multiple files.

 :::note we discuss: